AnalogDragon/Taiko-Input/README_EN.md

 The hardware engineering files are located in this directory.

-The `taiko-io/` directory contains the project for dual drums, suitable for the arcade environment.
+The `taiko-io/` directory contains the project for dual taiko, suitable for the arcade environment.
 The project is designed using KICAD.
 This hardware project includes 8 channels of analog input, 8 channels of digital input, on-board configuration interface, and USB power supply.

-The `taiko-io-mini/` directory contains the project for a single drum, generally used for a single drum environment.
+The `taiko-io-mini/` directory contains the project for a single taiko, generally used for a single taiko environment.
 The project is designed using LCEDA.
-This hardware project includes 4 channels of analog input and 4 buttons, requiring test point configuration and USB power supply.
+This hardware project includes 4 channels of analog input and 4 buttons, must use test point to configuration, and USB power supply.

 ## USB-MCU USB Microcontroller